rishab231/btc-mixer/next_steps.md

 - Create to house_address
 - House address discretely sends coins in batches to the address
 - Num batches can be random from 3-6

+We also charge a fee from minted transactions